Sokoto explosion, death toll rises to 8

 By Shafa’atu Suleiman, Sokoto

-He noted that Gwabro village has been under the control of bandits for the last five years.
-“The specific location of the explosion, called Dorawa, is located only a few kilometers from the Lakurawa camp, which has become a center for bandit activities in the area.”
+He noted that Gwabro village has been under the control of bandits for the last five years,“The specific location of the explosion, called Dorawa, is located only a few kilometers from the Lakurawa camp, which has become a centre for bandit activities in the area.”

-It should be recalled that the explosion, triggered by a locally manufactured improvised explosive device (IED), initially took six lives and left numerous others hurt.
-The victims were reportedly traveling from Gwabro to the nearby Zurmuku community when they accidentally activated the device.
+The explosion, triggered by a locally manufactured improvised explosive device (IED), initially took six lives and left numerous others injured .
+The victims were reportedly traveling from Gwabro to the nearby Zurmuku community, when they accidentally activated the device.

 The explosion occurred close to a security outpost under a large tree near Zurmuku village, an area known for its susceptibility to bandit activities.